 Advanced Training in Healthcare Ethics

-- Course Director: Denise Dudzinski, PhD, MTS, Professor and Chair
+- Program Director: Denise Dudzinski, PhD, MTS, Professor and Chair

 - Guided by the American Society for Bioethics and Humanities’ Core Competencies for Healthcare Ethics Consultation